kuleuven/iron/README.md

 For the `iron` CLI utility, the following issues are known:

 * Windows: The `iron shell` command does not resize properly.
-If the window is resized, the autocomplete output will be cluttered.
-Avoid resizing the window, or start a new Command Prompt or Powershell, first resize and then run `iron.exe`.
+The window size is now fixed to 80x25.